voxel51/fiftyone/docs/source/user_guide/brain.rst

 .. note::

-    For large datasets, you may notice some additional overhead the first time you use a similarity index in a session.
+    For large datasets, you may notice longer load times the first time you use a similarity index in a session.
 Subsequent similarity searches will use cached results and will be faster!

 .. _brain-object-similarity: